IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_bare_metal_info.rst

 Parameters
 ----------

+  private_subnet (False, int, None)
+    The private subnet used for the private network interface of the server.

+  memory (False, int, None)
+    The amount of memory in gigabytes, for the server.

+  redundant_power_supply (False, bool, None)
+    When the value is `true`, it indicates additional power supply is provided.

+  redundant_network (False, bool, None)
+    When the value is `true`, two physical network interfaces are provided with a bonding configuration.

   most_recent (False, bool, False)
     If true and multiple entries are found, the most recently created bare metal is used.
 If false, an error is returned

+  public_bandwidth (False, int, None)
+    The amount of public network traffic, allowed per month.

+  hourly_billing (False, bool, None)
+    The billing type of the server.

+  unbonded_network (False, bool, None)
+    When the value is `true`, two physical network interfaces are provided without a bonding configuration.

+  os_reference_code (False, str, None)
+    None

+  ipv6_address (False, str, None)
+    The public IPv6 address of the bare metal server

+  public_ipv4_address (False, str, None)
+    The public IPv4 address of the bare metal server.

+  private_vlan_id (False, int, None)
+    The private VLAN used for the private network interface of the server.

+  notes (False, str, None)
+    Notes associated with the server.

+  file_storage_ids (False, list, None)
+    File storage to which this computing server have access.

+  ipv6_enabled (False, bool, None)
+    Indicates whether the public IPv6 address enabled or not

+  hostname (False, str, None)
+    The hostname of the bare metal server

+  private_network_only (False, bool, None)
+    Specifies whether the server only has access to the private network.

+  global_identifier (False, str, None)
+    The unique global identifier of the bare metal server

+  network_speed (False, int, None)
+    The connection speed, expressed in Mbps,  for the server network components.

+  public_vlan_id (False, int, None)
+    The public VLAN used for the public network interface of the server.

+  block_storage_ids (False, list, None)
+    Block storage to which this computing server have access.

+  secondary_ip_count (False, int, None)
+    The number of secondary IPv4 addresses of the bare metal server.

+  private_ipv4_address (False, str, None)
+    The private IPv4 address of the bare metal server.

+  private_ipv4_address_id (False, int, None)
+    None

+  public_subnet (False, int, None)
+    The public subnet used for the public network interface of the server.

+  tags (False, list, None)
+    Tags associated with this bare metal server.

+  secondary_ip_addresses (False, list, None)
+    The public secondary IPv4 addresses of the bare metal server.

+  domain (False, str, None)
+    The domain of the bare metal server

+  datacenter (False, str, None)
+    Datacenter in which the bare metal is deployed

+  public_ipv4_address_id (False, int, None)
+    None

+  user_metadata (False, str, None)
+    Arbitrary data available to the computing server.

+  ipv6_address_id (False, int, None)
+    None

   iaas_classic_username (False, any, None)